-We require that you promptly notify the Plan of any employment or self-employment after your retirement.
-So that unnecessary problems and future benefit suspensions or reductions can be avoided, we also ask that you notify the Plan of any future job you are considering accepting.
-From time to time, we may contact you and ask you to provide information about your post-retirement employment.
-We may also check with the Social Security Administration or request income tax documents from you to verify the accuracy of the information you give us.
+- We require that you promptly notify the Plan of any employment or self-employment after your retirement. - We suggest that you notify the Plan of any future job you are considering accepting. - We may ask you to provide information about your post-retirement employment. - We may also check with the Social Security Administration or request income tax documents from you to verify the accuracy of the information you give us.

 Failure to provide the requested information will result in your benefits being temporarily suspended.